Tomb of Philippe Pot

 The Tomb of Philippe Pot is a funerary monument commissioned by Philippe Pot, for his burial at the chapel of Saint-Jean-Baptiste in Cîteaux Abbey, south of Dijon, France.
 Philippe Pot (1428–93) was a royal steward and Grand Seneschal to the Dukes of Burgundy, and he was raised at the Burgundian court, where he was educated.
 His tomb follows the tradition of the earliest ducal monuments of Burgundy.

-Philippe Pot’s figure lies on a limestone slab, and he is dressed in a knightly helmet and armour with a gilded breastplate.
+Philippe Pot’s figure lies on a limestone slab, and he is dressed in a knightly helmet and armor with a gilded breastplate.
 His head rests on a cushion, his eyes are open, and his hands are clasped in prayer.
 A sword lies to his side while a lion rests at his feet.
 The tomb has eight life-sized weepers who are anonymous sculpted figures representing mourners.
 The mourners are carved in black stone and dressed in full-length black-hooded habits.
 Each bows their head in grief, and each bears an individually designed gilded heraldic shield, which refers to Philippe’s lineage.
 Their poise gives the impression of the slow movement of a funeral procession.

 The weepers are shown as solemn and hooded pallbearers, each wearing a heavy black coat as they carry Philippe’s recumbent effigy towards his grave.
 The sculptor transformed the conventional size and placement of mourners, which had previously been relatively small figures standing in niches around the sarcophagus.

 The tomb was stolen during the French Revolution, and after changing hands several times, it found its way to the private gardens of a mansion in Dijon in the 1800s.
 Since 1899, it has been in the collection of the Musée du Louvre, where it is on permanent display.